 - For detailed information about each of the Immunization Verification requirements, please review the FAQ about this process under the Resources & Forms area.

 - It is your responsibility to order your background check, immunization and drug screening package as well as monitor its status, by uploading the required documents and ensuring that they are processed and cleared.
 Any questions about the requirements, documents, or status must be directed to Certified Profile at 1-888-666-7788.
-Remember, you must have this completed no later than 30 days after your date of acceptance.
+This process must be completed prior to Semester II.

 - Once all items have been cleared by Certified Profile (background check, drug test, and immunization verification), please email Joylynn Williams, Undergraduate Admissions Advisor at: firstname.lastname@example.org.
 At that time, we will verify that ALL (background check, drug test, and immunization verification) of the Certified Profile requirements have been met.
 Once verified, the first of the two course registration holds on your account will be removed.